Vivecboots/Tron-Explorer/README.md

  - [TronDAO Official Website:]https://trondao.org

+## 💡Why I'm Doing This

+Migrating from EVM and ZK EVM to TVM presented initial challenges, as expected when transitioning to a new environment.
+However, in smaller communities, it can be difficult to find answers to all your questions, making it harder to adapt to the new platform.
+This challenge is magnified when participating in a hackathon that caters to both amateurs and professionals.

+To address this issue and support users facing similar problems, it is crucial to foster a sense of community.
+By inspiring and empowering builders, we can create an environment where newcomers feel encouraged rather than discouraged.
+Sharing experiences, providing guidance, and offering resources will help break down barriers and facilitate smoother transitions for new developers.

+By actively contributing to community building efforts, we can ensure that knowledge is shared, questions are answered, and a supportive network is established.
+This will ultimately help newcomers overcome challenges, inspire innovation, and foster a collaborative environment for all participants.

+Let's come together to inspire, educate, and create a thriving community where builders of all levels can thrive.
-## Authors
+## 🖋️Authors

-"#W" Is a junior blockchain developer from the Pacific Northwest.
+"#W" (Blair) Is a junior blockchain developer from the Pacific Northwest.
 If you would like to know more, please leave a message on the page as a request or at blairqqw@gmail.com.
 Please check often as I will be updating with more information.
-Thank you for checking out my project and check back for more home brewed tutorials!
+Thank you for checking out my project and check back for more tutorials!

 - [@vivecboots](https://github.com/Vivecboots)

-## Lessons Learned

-What did you learn while building this project?
-What challenges did you face and how did you overcome them?

-📜 License

-![license](https://img.shields.io/badge/License-MIT-brightgreen)

-## Contributing
+## 🤝Contributing

 Contributions are always welcome!

 Please feel free to reach out to me or submit a request.
 Tron is a blockchain with a lot of potential but a shortage of tools.
 So feel free to use what you need!

+📜 License

+![license](https://img.shields.io/badge/License-MIT-brightgreen)